Quick question, what country is this guy from

 - Fumio's grandfather in the manga Saitama Chainsaw Shoujo looks, talks, and acts like John Wayne... assuming of course that John Wayne was a practitioner of Chainsaw-Fu.

 - Lampshaded pretty hard in the Touhou doujin God's Children's Day by Kagero.
-In a prescient anticipation of her characterization as daydreaming Wrong Genre Savvy Nerd in the then-unreleased Undefined Fantastic Object and Hisoutensoku, Sanae immediately categorizes the blue-eyed (that day) and blonde Alice as "some kind of super-foreigner" and try to speak to her in English.
+In a prescient anticipation of her characterization as daydreaming Wrong Genre Savvy Nerd in the then-unreleased Undefined Fantastic Object and Hisoutensoku, Sanae immediately categorizes the blue-eyed (that day) and blonde Alice as "some kind of super-foreigner" and tries to speak to her in English.
 The comic then goes on a tangent about what Sanae must have thought of the equally blonde, but ethnically Asian Marisa (Or so we're told).

-- In Neon Genesis Evangelion has several examples.
+- Neon Genesis Evangelion has several examples.

 - Part-German Asuka has red hair and blue eyes.
-Her mother was Half-German and in at least one adaptation had blond hair.
+Her mother was half-German and in at least one adaptation had blond hair.

-- Most of of the (all-Japanese) cast have brown or stylized black hair, like Misato's black which occasionally looks purple, except for Fuyutsuki (whose hair is grey with age), Rei (albino-like), Ritsuko Akagi (flashbacks make it clear she dyes her hair blonde), and Kaworu (albino-like Humanoid Abomination).
+- Most of the (all-Japanese) cast have brown or stylized black hair, like Misato's black which occasionally looks purple, except for Fuyutsuki (whose hair is grey with age), Rei (albino-like), Ritsuko Akagi (flashbacks make it clear she dyes her hair blonde), and Kaworu (albino-like Humanoid Abomination).
 Some of the Japanese characters sport non-Japanese eye coloring, including the aforementioned albino-like Rei and Kaworu because they weren't really regular humans to begin with.
 There's also Shinji's eyes, which are dark blue and which he seems to have gotten from his mother, Yui.
 The Classified Information revealed she was the daughter of a prominent member of SEELE; Fanon generally takes him to be one of the international members, or at least a Japanese man with foreign ancestry, to explain her blue eyes.

 - Kensuke's hair is a lot lighter than one would expect a full-Japanese person's hair color to be.
 He also seems to have blue eyes.
 This has never been explained, but fans usually agree that he must have a gaijin ancestor somewhere in his family line.

 - Either played straight or possibly slightly parodied in Angel Densetsu.
 Kitano's neighbors, introduced later in the manga, are an American guy married to a Japanese woman and their children.
 The guy is of course blond and Aryan looking and a "stupid gaijin" to boot.
-Their children are also blond and completely un-Japanese in appearance and it's even lampshaded by Ikuno, who in trying to tell him not to judge by appearances (not to be afraid of Kitano, naturally), she notes that anyone looking at him wouldn't expect that he only speaks Japanese.
+Their children are also blond and completely un-Japanese in appearance and it's even lampshaded by Ikuno, who in trying to tell him not to judge by appearances (not to be afraid of Kitano, naturally), notes that anyone looking at him wouldn't expect that he only speaks Japanese.

 - In Love Hina, the American Sarah McDougal has blonde hair and blue eyes.
 Lampshaded a little when she tells Motoko, "Kaolla and I are not Japanese!"